oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 `service` requirements of the substituted `client` node are mapped to corresponding requirements of a single `software` node in the substituting topology:

+Figure 21: Alternative Substitution for Client Connected to Two Servers
 ```mermaid
 flowchart RL
     S --> |substitutes| client